miteshhc/timez/README.md

 ./timez
 ```

-### Now, the only option is to compile from source, as the version in release is
+### ⚠️ Warning: the only option is to compile from source, as the version in
-### not up-to-date.
+release is not up-to-date.

 ## License: